mazder/HPC/README.md

 # HPC
-This repository (under construction) represnts the basic functionality of different HPC tools to develop parallel programs for performance.
+This repository (under construction, need time to clean up and reorganize) represnts the basic functionality of different HPC tools to develop parallel programs for performance.

 ## CUDA ##